rooksword/PolyGm/README.md

 Look at the <a href = "https://trello.com/invite/b/auhlv5Fn/ATTI5a88890fbe652142c261b30cead4fafeEEE8A927/polygm">Trello board</a> to see the roadmap, known bugs.
 If you would like to contribute to the project, this might be a good place to get some ideas.

-Download the <a href = "https://github.com/rooksword/PolyGm/releases">latest .yymps</a> from here
+Download the <a href = "https://github.com/rooksword/PolyGm/releases">latest .yymps</a> from here.

 <p align = "center">
   <img src="https://github.com/rooksword/PolyGm/blob/main/gifs/hi.gif" alt="Hi drawn with PolyGm"/>